 No matter where you are in your career, our Tax Forums offer many sessions to help you meet your needs and your clients’ expectations.
 Our robust courses are led by superior instructors who care about your professional success and your clients’ satisfaction.

 Schedule subject to change as we finalize the event.
-Below are the topics covered at this year's events.

 To attend the courses of most interest to you, simply scan your badge during the designated session times.
 No registration required for individual courses.